Penghua558/semiMIPS/README.md

 are dealing with, modified the code line below to match the program filename that you want to run:

     $readmemb("./TestMemoryFiles/pipctrlhaz.lst", dut.insmem.mem);
+then recomplie the testbench file.
+The ISA and its opcode used here is identical with MIPS ISA, except some instructions are not implemented, including floating point related instructions, etc.

+## Supported Instructions
+The details about supported instructions and their correspoding opcode field and funct code field can be found in files `CtrlUnit/opcode.v` and `ALUCtrl/funct.v`
+.